Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Siamese Neural Network

+{Here, Fl denotes the flatten operation, FC(n) denotes a fully connected layer with $n$ neurons, B denotes the batch normalization (BN) layer, and Ac(name) represents the activation function.
+Each input configuration is thus encoded into a 32-dimensional embedding vector, denoted \( S_\text{repr}(x) \), which captures the structural characteristics of the largest cluster.}

+To evaluate the similarity between a pair of configurations \( (x_1, x_2) \), we compute the element-wise absolute difference of their embeddings \( |S_\text{repr}(x_1) - S_\text{repr}(x_2)| \), and feed it into a “similarity evaluator” network, as shown on the far right of Figure~\ref{SNN}.
+This subnetwork consists of:

+which compresses the input into a scalar similarity score in the range [0, 1].
+A score close to 1 indicates that the two configurations are likely from the same phase, while a score near 0 suggests they likely belong to different phases.

-Given an input pair (\(x_1\), \(x_2\)) with a binary label $y$, where $y=1$ denotes that \(x_1\) and \(x_2\) belong to the same class (\text{“positive”}) and $y=0$ indicates they belong to different classes (\text{“negative”}), the SNN learns a shared transformation, parameterized by a weight matrix $W$, to map both inputs into a common latent representation space.
-A simplified form of the mapping can be expressed as:
+Given an input pair of percolation configurations (\(x_1\), \(x_2\)) with a binary label \(y \in \{0,1\}\), where \(y=1\) denotes that the two configurations belong to the same phase (referred to as a “positive pair”), and \(y=0\) means they belong to different phases (a “negative pair”).
+These labels are used to supervise the similarity learning process by serving as targets in the loss function.
+The SNN learns a shared transformation, parameterized by a weight matrix \(W\), to map both inputs into a common latent representation space.
+A simplified form of this mapping can be expressed as:

 where $\sigma$ is the activation function (e.g., Swish or Sigmoid), and $b$ is the bias term.
-The distance between the latent representations $S_W(x_1)$ and $S_W(x_2)$ is then computed as:

-This distance—or alternatively, the concatenated embeddings—is passed through a similarity evaluation network.
-The network outputs a scalar \( s(x_1, x_2) \in [0,1] \), representing the likelihood that the two inputs belong to the same phase.
+Instead of computing a predefined scalar distance (such as Euclidean or Cosine distance), we compute the element-wise absolute difference vector $\Delta(x_1, x_2)$ between the latent representations:

+where $n$ is the dimension of the embedding space (here $n=32$), and $|\cdot|$ denotes the element-wise absolute value operation.
+This difference vector $\Delta(x_1, x_2)$ preserves the distinct variations along each feature dimension.
+It is subsequently fed into the similarity evaluation network (see the far-right section of Figure~\ref{SNN}), which maps this vector to a scalar similarity score $s(x_1, x_2) \in [0, 1]$ through learnable weights.

+This design choice constitutes a "learnable metric" approach.
+Unlike fixed metrics (e.g., Euclidean, Cosine, or Wasserstein distances) or topological metrics (e.g., Betti numbers) which impose a rigid, predefined notion of similarity, our approach allows the model to adaptively learn the importance of different feature dimensions.
+By feeding the full difference vector into a subsequent neural network, the system can capture complex, non-linear similarity patterns specific to percolation clusters that might be overlooked by standard geometric metrics.
+This end-to-end learning strategy enables the SNN to discover the optimal similarity function directly from the data, rather than relying on manual metric selection.

 The SNN is trained using the binary cross-entropy loss function, defined as: